 Brisbane Boys’ College encourages spiritual maturity and believes in the development of the spiritual life of each student.

-Outdoor Education combines education of the mind, body and soul – developing life skills and resilience while having fun!
-From the rivers of northern NSW to the glorious Glasshouse Mountains, your son will be challenged as a leader and eco-citizen whist enjoying all the outdoors has to offer.
+Outdoor Education challenges the mind, body and soul – developing life skills and resilience while having fun!
+From the rivers of northern NSW to the glorious Glasshouse Mountains, your son will be inspired to lead and become an eco-citizen whist enjoying all the outdoors has to offer.

 At Brisbane Boys’ College we understand that the specific needs of each student can differ greatly.